 Icing conditions pre-flight information

-For pre-planning flights at or below 10,000 ft, the graphical area forecast (GAF) (see page 2.38) includes information about known or expected icing conditions, which is available through NAIPS.
+When planning flights at or below 10,000 ft, note that the graphical area forecast (GAF) (see page 2.38) includes information about known or expected icing conditions, and which is available through NAIPS.
 General information about icing conditions is stated under the ‘Cloud, icing and turbulence’ heading of the GAF.

 Information about reported icing conditions that may affect the safety of aircraft operations (that is severe icing), will be included in the SIGMET (see page 2.60).